git-jominmathew/to_do-deloitte/project/README.md

 5.import To-Do Echo.postman_collection to the postman

-6.save user.
-As response we will be getting the user id
+6.save user.Once saved , will be getting user id in the response

-7.For next operations (ie save,get,update todo items),
- provide the userid in postman header with key name : "todo-user" and value : #user id obtained earlier#
+7.For next operations,  provide the corresponding userid in "todo-user" header

 8.trigger get/save/update/delete functionalities